 “…we know that we will never end online child sexual exploitation without the close participation of children.
 The high-quality data we will gather on children’s insights and experiences will inform policy, programming, and product design.
 We know this is key to enabling technology platforms to develop and offer support that responds in ways considered most helpful to children.”

-Save the Children, Hong Kong(focused on Hong Kong, Colombia, South Africa, Kenya, the Philippines, Cambodia, and Finland)
+(Focused on Hong Kong, Colombia, South Africa, Kenya, the Philippines, Cambodia, and Finland)

 MSB Berlin Medical School, Germany

-RAPPID- (Risk Assessment for the Prevention & Promotion of Internet Deterrence)
+RAPPID (Risk Assessment for the Prevention & Promotion of Internet Deterrence)